scottspace/scottspace.github.io/_posts/2019-11-25-build-an-ai.md

 I have a mental model for AI.
 I find this immensely useful for sleeping peacefully in the
 AI revolution.
-I disagree with naysayers who slam analogies with mammalian brain function.
+I disagree with naysayers who slam analogies to brain function.
 I personally find the analogy _very_ helpful.

 Time to walk through it.